SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   taglines, which users can optionally choose
                                   from to be appended to their message upon saving the message.

+taglinePrefix                     Some text to be added to the front of
+                                  a tagline that is selected from the user.
+                                  The intention of this setting is to differentiate taglines from the rest of the message.
+This defaults to the string "... " (3 dots and a space).
+If desired, this can be set to a blank string (nothing after the =) - for instance, if you only want to put double quotes around text lines, you could set this to blank and enable the quoteTagLines setting.

+quoteTaglines                     Whether or not to put selected taglines in
+                                  double quotes.
+This defaults to false.
+If you like taglines to have double quotes and no prefix, you can set this to true and set taglinePrefix to a blank string (nothing
+                                  after the =).

+shuffleTaglines                   Whether or not to shuffle (randomize) the
+                                  list of taglines displayed to the user for selection.

 allowUserSettings                 Whether or not to allow users to configure
                                   their own user settings.
 This defaults to